contiki-os/contiki/examples/er-rest-example/README.md

 EXAMPLE FILES
 -------------

-- er-example-server.c: A RESTful server example showing how to use the REST layer to develop server-side applications (at the moment only CoAP is implemented for the REST Engine).
+- `er-example-server.c`: A RESTful server example showing how to use the REST layer to develop server-side applications (at the moment only CoAP is implemented for the REST Engine).
-- er-example-client.c: A CoAP client that polls the /actuators/toggle resource every 10 seconds and cycles through 4 resources on button press (target address is hard-coded).
+- `er-example-client.c`: A CoAP client that polls the /actuators/toggle resource every 10 seconds and cycles through 4 resources on button press (target address is hard-coded).
-- er-plugtest-server.c: The server used for draft compliance testing at ETSI IoT CoAP Plugtests.
+- `er-plugtest-server.c`: The server used for draft compliance testing at ETSI IoT CoAP Plugtests.
 Erbium (Er) participated in Paris, France, March 2012 and Sophia-Antipolis, France, November 2012 (configured for minimal-net).

 PRELIMINARIES
 -------------

-- Make sure rpl-border-router has the same stack and fits into mote memory:
+- Make sure `rpl-border-router` has the same stack and fits into mote memory:
-  You can disable RDC in border-router project-conf.h (not really required as BR keeps radio turned on).
+  You can disable RDC in border-router `project-conf.h` (not really required as BR keeps radio turned on).

       #undef NETSTACK_CONF_RDC
       #define NETSTACK_CONF_RDC     nullrdc_driver

 - Alternatively, you can use the native-border-router together with the slip-radio.
-- For convenience, define the Cooja addresses in /etc/hosts fd00::0212:7401:0001:0101 cooja1
+- For convenience, define the Cooja addresses in /etc/hosts

+      fd00::0212:7401:0001:0101 cooja1
       fd00::0212:7402:0002:0202 cooja2
       ...

 - Get the Copper (Cu) CoAP user-agent from [https://addons.mozilla.org/en-US/firefox/addon/copper-270430](https://addons.mozilla.org/en-US/firefox/addon/copper-270430)
-- Optional: Save your target as default target make TARGET=sky savetarget
+- Optional: Save your target as default target

+      make TARGET=sky savetarget

 COOJA HOWTO